opencog/atomspace/examples/atomspace/README.md

 This directory contains examples that illustrate all of the main ideas underlying the AtomSpace.
 This includes:

-* Atoms, how to create them and how to use them.
-* TruthValues, and how to associate them to atoms.
-* A simple pattern-matching example.
-* Techniques to control state in the AtomSpace.
-* How to use Values to attach arbitrary data to specific Atoms.
+* The AtomSpace as a knowledgebase - a graph database.
+* Basic querying (pattern-matching) and inference on knowledge.
+* Assigning degrees of truth various facts and inferences.
+* Complex knowledge-representation tasks, including:
+  -- Setting unique state
+  -- Designing properties
+  -- Assigning values and using key-value pairs efficiently -- Handling rapidly time-varying data (video/audio streams).

+After this come examples for assorted advanced features that are typically encountered:

-* How to user a read-only base AtomSpace, with a read-write overlay.
+* Creating a read-only base AtomSpace, with a read-write overlay.
-* How to use time-varying (streaming) Values (experimental).

-All of the examples are written in scheme.
+* Throwing excpetions.
+* Storing the Atomspace in PostgreSQL
+* Using the logger.
+* Calling Python from within the Atomspace.
+* Multithreading with ParallelLink and JoinLink
+* ... and much much more.

 Example Files
 =============